ma-residence/php-sdk/README.md

 $mrClient->request()->delete('/foo');
 ```

-Each request returns an `Response` object.
+Each request returns a `Response` object.